rharish101/rharish101.github.io/README.md

-# My Website
+# My Personal Homepage

-This is the source code for my personal website, hosted using GitHub Pages.
+This is the source code for my personal homepage, hosted using GitHub Pages.